i0x0/i0x0/README.md

-# 👋 Helwo
+# 👋 Yo!

-I'm a teen developer working on random projects ~~that I'll probably abandon the next week~~
+I'm a developer working on random projects ~~that I'll probably abandon the next week~~

 # Things I Know